-Antioxidants are vitamins, minerals, or nutrients that stop free radicals before they can damage cells.
+Antioxidants improve skin care with vitamins, minerals, or nutrients that stop free radicals before they can damage cells.
 Hundreds of antioxidants exist in the world, which is great news!

 The skin is constantly exposed to free radicals produced by harmful pollutants in the environment and, most significantly, UV light.
 To maintain healthy, youthful skin we must ensure that our skin has enough antioxidants to adequately protect itself.
 We can deliver these antioxidants to our skin through diet, supplements, and topical products.